Committee and Council Descriptions

 Increase and engage members from diverse backgrounds & interests with member-driven relevant content that provides novel perspectives and real-world impacts.

-The revamped DEI2 is designed to be a platform for people who wish to bring their diverse backgrounds and perspectives to work with other like-minded individuals across a range of issues.
-DEI2 will be focused on the following areas
+The DEI Committee is designed to be a platform for people who wish to bring their diverse backgrounds and perspectives to work with other like-minded individuals across a range of issues.
+The Committee will be focused on the following areas:

 - Increase Diverse Membership & Leadership